weijiawu/TransVTSpotter/README.md

 #### Notes
 - The training time is on 8 NVIDIA V100 GPUs with batchsize 16.
 - We use the models pre-trained on COCOTextV2.
+- We do not release the recognition code due to the company's regulations.

 ## Demo